Shared Micromobility Pilot

 About Micromobility in Grand Junction

-Starting on May 16, the City launched a pilot for community members to access shared e-scooters which can be rented via a smartphone app.
-Community members will be able to rent these shared micromobility devices during the 18-month pilot to navigate around the City.
+Starting on May 16, 2023, the City launched an 18-month pilot for community members to access shared e-scooters, which can be rented via a smartphone app.
+Community members will be able to rent these shared micromobility devices during the pilot to navigate around the City.
 The groundwork for the pilot began in June 2022 with community listening sessions and a City Council public hearing to gather feedback from community members about interest in shared micromobility devices.
 The City proceeded with a Request for Proposals (RFP), leading to a Pilot Agreement for Bird and Lime each to operate a fleet of e-scooters within a Pilot Area inside City limits.
 The Pilot Area extends from 24 Rd to 28 1/2 Rd alignment and from I-70/Horizon Drive to the Fairgrounds on Orchard Mesa - see the blue outline boundary on the map in our document widget or on the interactive map, where you can also view the operating zones.

 You can hear more about the Shared Micromobility Pilot below: